Back in Canada Chapter 25

 Sunday, October 31, 1976

-Mom never used to go to church very much, but she seems to be taking a liking to this small branch here in Skive.
+Mom never used to go to church very much, but she seems to be taking a liking to the small branch here in Skive.

 November 1-15, 1976

 I spent the next two weeks doing chores.
-Dropping and picking Elisabeth up, to and from school, and taking care of her while mom was at work and teaching night school.
+Dropping Elisabeth off at school, picking her up, and taking care of her while Mom was at work and teaching night school.

 Monday, November 15, 1976